microsoft/DirectX-Specs/d3d/HLSL_ShaderModel6_8.md

 This allows you to specify a range and optional preferred size.

 See the [Wave Size Range](https://microsoft.github.io/hlsl-specs/proposals/0013-wave-size-range.html) documentation for more details.

-## Work Graphs

-Work Graphs define a system of shader nodes that feed into each other to enable tailored GPU work creation.

-See the [Work Graphs](WorkGraphs.md) documentation for more details.

 ## Change Log